Grounding: The Science & Benefits of Earthing

 How to Practice Grounding (Simple Techniques)

-Morning Barefoot Walking
+Morning Barefoot Walk-in

 How to do it: Start your day with 10-15 minutes of barefoot walking on grass, sand, or bare earth.
 This is perfect to incorporate into those morning wellness habits that set your day's tone.
 The morning dew enhances conductivity, making early sessions particularly effective.

 Pro tip: Focus on mindfully feeling the connection between your feet and the ground.
-Notice the texture, temperature and sensations.
+Notice the texture, temperature, and sensations.
 This mindfulness amplifies the benefits.

-Outdoor Sitting Practice
+Outdoor Sitting Practise

 How to do it: Find a comfortable spot on grass or bare ground.
 Sit directly on the earth with your hands touching the soil or your legs stretched out.
-Spend 20-30 minutes here reading, meditating or simply relaxing.
+Spend 20-30 minutes here reading, meditating, or simply relaxing.

 Pro tip: This is an excellent way to combine grounding with other wellness practices.
 Try doing breathing exercises while grounded to amplify the stress-relief benefits of both.